How to manage hair loss due to stress?

 Effective relaxation techniques (heart coherence, meditation...)

 Stress management involves effective relaxation techniques.
-Heart coherence, meditation, and yoga are beneficial practices for calming the mind and reducing the impact of stress on the body.
-These techniques promote better oxygenation of the tissues, including the scalp, and support hair health.
+Heart coherence, meditation, and yoga are beneficial practices to calm the mind and reduce the impact of stress on the body.
+These techniques promote better oxygenation of tissues, including the scalp, and support hair health.

 Physical activity and endorphin secretion

 Regular physical activity is an excellent way to manage stress.
-Exercise stimulates the secretion of endorphins, the hormones of well-being, which help improve mood or reduce anxiety.
+Exercise stimulates the secretion of endorphins, the feel-good hormones, which help improve mood or reduce anxiety.
 A daily walk, running, or gym sessions can help maintain emotional and physical balance.

 Wellness ritual to implement